jmbertin/Dslr/README.md

 # DSLR
 This project includes a set of Python scripts designed to predict the Hogwarts house of students based on various features, analyze their performances in different subjects, and visualize the data.
+Logistic regression is a statistical method used for binary classification, which is the task of categorizing data into one of two distinct groups.
+It's particularly useful when the outcome you want to predict is categorical and binary (i.e., it has only two possible values, like 'yes' or 'no', 'true' or 'false', 'pass' or 'fail').

 ## Prerequisites